A Journey through Wes Anderson’s Color Palettes

 Offbeat yet sentimental, The Darjeeling Limited is about letting go of your baggage, literally.
 Starring Adrien Brody, Owen Wilson and Jason Schwartzman as three estranged brothers, the film narrates the men’s attempts to reconnect while travelling across India on a train.

-Playfully colorful, Marni’s Laughing Waters sunglasses embody the movie’s saturated color scheme with their translucent tones of blue.
-Featuring a statement shape, these shades recall Anderson’s appreciation for the avant-garde.
+Playfully colorful, the Swarovski SK6033 shades embody the movie’s saturated color scheme with their light cyan hue.
+Their statement shape echoes Anderson’s appreciation for the avant-garde.

 Fantastic Mr. Fox, 2009